divbhagia/discrete-MPH/readme.md

 This repository contains the code for the paper "Discrete-Time Mixed Proportional Hazard Model" by Div Bhagia.
-The latest version of the paper can be found on this link: [https://arxiv.org/abs/2305.17344](https://arxiv.org/abs/2305.17344).

 The analysis for the paper was conducted using Julia 1.10.4.
 To replicate the results, ensure you have [Julia](https://julialang.org/downloads/) installed on your machine, then execute the following commands in the terminal: